SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-two.markdown

 <!--CRLF-->

-But this can produce unreadable code if you take it too far.&nbsp; However in the next post I’ll show you a better way for handling multiple images and animations(spritesheets).
+But this can produce unreadable code if you take it too far.
+However in the next post I’ll show you a better way for handling multiple images and animations(spritesheets).

-Now there is a slight difference to the background sprite animation here as the trooper has multiple frames, so you will see above that not only have we changed the value for the delay in each frame, we have also told the animation to play and to loop continuously.&nbsp; This means the trooper animation starts when the game starts.
+Now there is a slight difference to the background sprite animation here as the trooper has multiple frames, so you will see above that not only have we changed the value for the delay in each frame, we have also told the animation to play and to loop continuously.
+This means the trooper animation starts when the game starts.

 We also place the Trooper at the bottom middle of the screen (still forcing though to a fixed resolution though, fix this later)